digital-ai/release-integration-sdk-workshop/part-3/lab-8-change-configuration-file.md

-# Lab 9 - How to change configuration file
+# Lab 8 - How to change configuration file

+Here we will update the configuration file on the central configuration server.
+We will update `deploy-server.yaml`.

-## Custom configuration of deploy-server.yaml.template from cc pods
+## Custom configuration of `deploy-server.yaml.template` from cc pods

 ### Steps

 1. Download current template configuration file that exists on cc Deploy pod that is running.
-   For example, if you want to update deploy-server.yaml.template, it is in the `/opt/xebialabs/central-configuration-server/central-conf/deploy-server.yaml.template` in master pod.
+   For example, if you want to update `deploy-server.yaml.template`, it is in the `/opt/xebialabs/central-configuration-server/central-conf/deploy-server.yaml.template` in master pod.

     ```shell
-    kubectl cp digitalai/dai-xld-digitalai-deploy-cc-server-0:/opt/xebialabs/central-configuration-server/central-conf/deploy-server.yaml.template .
+    kubectl cp digitalai/dai-xld-my-namespace-deploy-cc-server-0:/opt/xebialabs/central-configuration-server/central-conf/deploy-server.yaml.template .
     ```

 2. Update the CR file or CR on the cluster